jsxc/xmpp-cloud-auth/tools/README.md

 ## `xcdelhost.sh`

-This will delete most of a user's entries from the database.
+This will delete all entries relating to a host from `xcauth`.
-Not purged are group memberships, as they will be auto-updated on the next login of another member of that group (and cannot easily be dealt with using SQL statements).
+*ejabberd* maitains its own storage.

-`make install` installs this as `/usr/bin/xcdeluser`
+`make install` installs this as `/usr/bin/xcdelhost`

 ## `dhparam.pem` and `ejabberd.yml`